cupcakearmy/autorestic/docs/markdown/quick.md

 For a quick overview:

 - `locations` can be seen as the inputs and `backends` the output where the data is stored and backed up.
-- One `location` can have one or multiple `backends` for redudancy.
+- One `location` can have one or multiple `backends` for redundancy.
 - One `backend` can also be the target for multiple `locations`.

 > **⚠️ WARNING ⚠️**